Jean-glitch22/MyFlashCardApp/README.md

 - **Score Feedback**: At the end of the quiz, users receive a score and appropriate feedback.
 - **Responsiveness**: Designed to run smoothly on different Android screen sizes.
 - **Code Comments**: Includes in-line code comments for clarity and maintainability.
-- **Modular Codebase**: Separation of logic and UI components for scalability.

 ---